 - 2. The language of questions should be straight & simple. - 3.
-There will be total of nine questions, out of which first question (comprising of 9 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 4.
+There will be total of nine questions, out of which first question of 10 marks (comprising of 10 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 4.
 Of the remaining 8 questions, two questions will be asked from each section (A,B,C,D) and the candidate will attempt 4 questions (one from each section).
-All questions will carry equal marks (7).
+All questions will carry equal marks (10).

-- To understand the importance of food safety, hygiene and sanitation along with various factors affecting them. - To create awareness about food safety management tools, various laws and standards related to food. - To understand the general requirements for packaging and labeling of various food products.
+- 1. To understand the importance of food safety, hygiene and sanitation along with various factors affecting them. - 2.
+To create awareness about food safety management tools, various laws and standards related to food. - 3.
+To understand the general requirements for packaging and labeling of various food products.

 Section-A: Food Safety - Definition, Importance, Scope and Factors affecting Food Safety.
-Hazards andRisks, Types of hazards - Biological, Chemical, Physical hazards.
-Management of hazards - Need.Control of parameters.
+Hazards and Risks, Types of hazards - Biological, Chemical, Physical hazards.
+Management of hazards - Need.
+Control of parameters.
 Temperature control.
 Food storage.
 Product design.
-Section-B: Hygiene and Sanitation In Food Service Establishments- Introduction.
+Section-B: Hygiene and Sanitation in Food Service Establishments- Introduction.
 Sources of contamination and their control.
-WasteDisposal.
+Waste Disposal.
 Pest and Rodent Control.
 Personnel Hygiene.
 Food Safety Measures.

-Section-C: Food SafetyManagement Tools- Basic concepts.
+Section-C: Food Safety Management Tools- Basic concepts.
 PRPs, GHPs, GMPs, SSOPs etc. HACCP.
 ISO series.
 TQM- concept and need for quality, components of TQM, Kaizen.
 Risk Analysis.
 Accreditation and Auditing, Water Analysis, Surface Sanitation and Personal Hygiene.
 Food laws and Standards-Indian Food Regulatory Regime, FSSA.
 Global Scenario CAC.
 Other laws and standards related to food.
 Recent concerns- New and Emerging Pathogens.